Course Outline

 5.4 Examples

-5.5 Techniques for avoiding overfitting
+5.5 Techniques to avoid overfitting

 5.6 Learning curves

-5.7 Complexity check
+5.7 Complexity Control

 5.8 Summary

-Similarity, proximity and clusters
+Similarity, neighborhood and clusters

 6.1 Similarity and distance measure

-6.2 Nearest Proximity and Inference Rules
+6.2 Nearest neighborhood and inference rules

-6.3 Key Techniques
+6.3 Key techniques

 6.4 Cluster analysis